 When comparing the Google Home Mini vs Echo Dot in the voice assistant category, they come out fairly balanced in the types of tasks they can do.
 However, the Google Assistant is much better at giving directions; it can pull data directly from Google Maps, while Alexa fails at basic questions of time and distance and can’t help with public transportation.

 We also found that the Google Assistant was better at voice recognition.
-With an array of seven far-field microphones, advanced Bluetooth audio support and, importantly, a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.
+With an array of seven far-field microphones, advanced Bluetooth audio support and, importantly, a 3.5mm audio jack, the Echo Dot is an inexpensive Alexa controller.
 In contrast, the Google Home Mini only has two far-field microphones for voice detection, but it does have a 1.57-inch driver.

 Amazon Alexa excels as a tool for ordering stuff while the Google Assistant wins out when it comes to general search and information requests.
 You can call friends with both the Echo Dot and the Home Mini, but doing it with Google Home requires a bit more configuration.